 Is a Christian denied a pleasurable life?
 Are we relegated to lives of drab monotony and duty?
-David Maas ponders these questions from the standpoint of the drives God created in humankind, concluding that there is a godly way to fulfill our desires for pleasure.
+On the contrary, we are created to experience pleasure.

 The story of Esau and his selling his birthright for a bowl of soup is a cautionary tale for Christians today.
 What it is we really value?
 What we treasure will ultimately determine our destiny.

-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that the represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.

 What we believe automatically determines what we do; it is impossible to separate faith and works.
 If Jesus is not our source of belief, our works will suffer.